-* Blue Ridge Beef Venison with Bone will be out of stock until late September.
+* Blue Ridge Beef Venison with Bone is BACK IN STOCK!.

 The purpose of the Guaranteed Analysis (GA) on pet food labels is to place a value on four main nutrients - Protein, Fat, Fiber and Moisture.
 Many state regulations require pet foods to guarantee the minimum percentages of crude protein and crude fat, and the maximum percentages of crude fiber and moisture.
 Pet food manufacturers often include other measurable nutrients that are of importance to pet owners.
 The GA provides valuable information and is a reliable way to compare two or more pet foods.

 Guaranteed Analysis refers to the "as fed" or "as is" basis.
 This means the amounts listed on the GA label are present just as they are found in the can or bag.
 (It does not mean those specific amounts are fully bio-available to your pet).
 When comparing the GA between dry and canned products, notice that the levels of crude protein and most other nutrients are much lower for the canned product.
 This is because canned food is 75-80% water.
 Dry foods usually contain 10-12% water.

 Using the two Guaranteed Analysis statements above on Felidae Grain-Free cat food, ATG will show you how to calculate the dry matter basis.
 The formula is 100 – percent moisture = dry matter.

 • This canned cat food has 78% moisture.
 100 – 78 = 22% dry matter

 Now that you know the dry matter basis for both products, you can make accurate comparisons of all of the listed nutrients.
 We will start by showing you how to calculate the dry matter basis of protein in these two foods.